georginapuig/api-auth-jwt/README.md

-# nodejs api authentication with JWT
+# Node.js api authentication with JWT

 A node.js api that is going to handle Authentication.